tldr-pages/tldr/pages/common/fzf.md

 `ps axu | fzf`

-- Select mutliple files with `Shift + Tab` and write to a file:
+- Select multiple files with `Shift + Tab` and write to a file:

 `find {{path/to/search_files}} -type f | fzf -m > {{filename}}`